 The pig was a divine animal, it was believed that it had fed Zeus himself.
 In Gaul, Obelix and company not only ate wild boar, but whole pigs.
 The Celts, Germans and Romans were always great consumers of pork.
 The latter taught us the organization of the killing and sale of meat in the butchers, institutionalizing the figure of the butcher as a trade.
 In almost all European culture the sacrifices of these animals to the gods was a purifying norm, to avoid the diseases that were believed to be transmitted by the products of the slaughter.

-Asturias inherits from the civilization in which the love of the pig is inscribed, almost an object of desire, a religion that entails invocations to the saints so that everything goes well: «These pigs that are named, San Juan watch over them, amen; San Martin the apaciente, amen; San Blas free from all evil, amen ... »
+Asturias inherits from the civilization in which the love of the pig is inscribed, almost an object of desire, a religion that entails invocations to the saints So that everything goes well: «These pigs that are named, San Juan watch them, amen; San Martín tends them, amen; Saint Blas free you from all evil, amen ... »

 It will be precisely San Martin who gives the kick-off the November 11.
-The following months he plays pig, but the killing itself was not exempt from an inaugural protocol.
-In many places in Asturias, two weeks before, the animal was fattened with chestnuts, and the previous day was fasted so that its guts could be cleaned.
-There was nothing to do and the end was near: «Every Gochu comes his San Martin».
-And that this saying speaks of the gochu to refer to the man himself and his destiny, a cruel metaphor, a moment that can not be postponed, anyway.
+The following months touches pig, but the killing itself was not exempt from an inaugural protocol.
+In many places in Asturias, two weeks before the animal was primed with chestnuts, and the previous day was subjected to fasting so that its guts were cleaned.
+There was nothing to do and the end was near: «Every Gochu gets his San Martin».
+And that this saying speaks of the gochu to refer to man himself and his destiny, a cruel metaphor, an unplayable moment, in short.

 The sacrifice of the pig, and its parallel rituals, which for centuries shaped a worldview of survival are now little more than a memory.
 But they are in their manifestations, because the rite has been purified, changed forms, and although the slaughterhouses proliferate, the rural environment suffers from depopulation, and urban life supposes new rites, the products of the slaughter will always be the products of the slaughter , and the gochu will continue to occupy a dignified throne.
 Not in vain Asturias knows that it is indebted to its meat, and many are the populations that annually pay tribute to the pig for San Martín and the coming months, until February, even April.
 All Asturian geography devotes a few intense days to remember.
 He usually does it under the pseudonym of gastronomic days, with leftovers and a little stylized in the menus of many restaurants.

 Although the tradition is still alive, in many houses some rural splendor has been lost and with it a certain sense of the domestic world, which has waned.
 Before, tasks were shared between men and women.
-The man was the one who killed, peeled, disentangled, dismembered; the women, on the other hand, collected the pig's blood and cleaned their guts to make blood sausages, chopped onions, handled the choricera machine ...
+The man was the one who killed, peeled, dismantled, dismembered; The women, for their part, collected the pig's blood and cleaned their guts to make the black pudding, chopped onions, operated the choricera machine ...

 It was hard work that lasted one or several days and that predisposed everyone, men, women and children, to taste the marinade, the liver soup, the pregnant boronas, chorizos, chueltas and steaks from that moment .
 With the meats to good collection came the popular talent for take full advantage of the pig and not leave anything to chance, preparing dozens of derivatives and traditional dishes, all of taste contrasted by historical experience and rural roots: as the aforementioned liver soup, Don adobo, rice or potatoes with ribs, blood sausages, the pregnant boronas exquisite to the eye and the palate, hams, lacones, sausages, gochu's hands, tongue, corns, loin, etc..